Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses the "su" (switch user) command to switch the current user to the user "betty"
+This script uses the "echo" command to print the value of the USER environment variable, which holds the effective username of the current user.